soroushj/grpcmock/README.md

 		}
 	}()

-	// At this point, if you call any method from the running server, you will get an Unimplemented error.
+	// At this point, all methods on the server will return an Unimplemented error.
 	// Let's change this behavior for the GetNote method of this server.

 	// This is how you can set a mock response for a method; an error in this case.
-	// After this, you will get a NotFound error from GetNote instead of an Unimplemented error. mock.SetResponse("GetNote", &grpcmock.UnaryResponse{
+	// After this, the GetNote method will return a NotFound error. mock.SetResponse("GetNote", &grpcmock.UnaryResponse{
 		Err: status.Error(codes.NotFound, "note not found"),
 	})

 	// Similarly, you can set a non-error response.
-	// After this, you will get the response below from GetNote instead of an error. mock.SetResponse("GetNote", &grpcmock.UnaryResponse{
+	// After this, the GetNote method will return the response below. mock.SetResponse("GetNote", &grpcmock.UnaryResponse{
 		Resp: &notes.GetNoteResponse{
 			Note: &notes.Note{